aabbtree77/esp32-vpn/README.md

 - [Google IoT Core](https://news.ycombinator.com/item?id=32475298) is being retired.
 ShellHub, RemoteIoT, DataPlicity, PiTunnel, SocketXP, Tunnel In...
 Mostly Raspberry Pi related IoT clouds with very limited free plans and steep prices.

-- Building and hosting a special web app for ESP32 on, say, [Heroku](https://twitter.com/heroku/status/1562817050565054469).
-Cumbersome, Heroku also has no free plans anymore.
+- Building and hosting your own special web app/MQTT broker/WebSocket server on, say, [Heroku](https://twitter.com/heroku/status/1562817050565054469).
+This will be suboptimal compared to Amazon API Gateway with Websockets.
+Heroku also has no free plans anymore.

 - Remmina, Chrome Remote Desktop, TeamViewer, AnyDesk, RustDesk, Screego...
 Remmina demands port forwarding which is very limited and unreliable.
 Some better options here are also very expensive and solving somewhat irrelevant "reactive remote GUI" problems.
 RustDesk could be better than Remmina, but also a lot more hassle.
 "UbuntuDesk" with a solid NAT punching, please.

+- [Parsec, Rainway, Steam Remote Play](https://news.ycombinator.com/item?id=29479503) game streaming services provide responsive VPNs, but they are not free.

 - Tailscale, Nebula, NetBird, Netmaker, headscale, innernet, ZeroTier, tinc, [Hamachi](https://news.ycombinator.com/item?id=29479503)...
 A long list of "[overlay](https://github.com/search?l=Go&o=desc&q=wireguard&s=stars&type=Repositories) [mesh](https://github.com/cedrickchee/awesome-wireguard) [network](https://wiki.nikiv.dev/networking/vpn/wireguard)" software built on top of Wireguard, mostly, but not always.
 Quite a few services with free plans, but how long will they stay that way?